Louisiana: Biking the Bayou

 Join us as we start this tour in the fascinating city of New Orleans.
 We’ll bike along the flat Mississippi River, on bike paths and quiet winding roads, and meander through the bayous of Louisiana.
 We’ll overnight in historic plantation homes, cross the river via ferry, take a swamp boat tour and feast on Cajun cooking.
 The biking is all flat, so you can get a jump on the spring cycling season before the sultry summer starts.

 Flat terrain on paved roads.
-Beginner to moderate cycling level.
+Leisurely to moderate cycling level.
 Leisurely level with an electric-assist ebike.

 5 nights lodging, 5 breakfasts, 4 picnic and sack lunches, 5 dinners, snacks, bayou swamp tour, plantation tours, cue sheets, van support and trained guides.

 Fly to the New Orleans, LA airport.
 Take a commercial shuttle for about $25pp, leaving every 30 minutes from the airport to our starting hotel.
 Or take the train to New Orleans and then a short taxi ride to our starting hotel.
 At the end of the tour, WomanTours will shuttle everyone back to the airport by 2:30pm, train station by 3:00pm or our starting hotel by 3:30pm.